karthik2804/ReDom-Components/README.md

 # ReDom-Components
-A collection of redom components
+A repository for collection of redom components.